 - Creates hashtags for each movie

-- Performs sentiment analysis on those tweets using Google's API or Textblob and returns a mean score
+- Performs sentiment analysis on those tweets using Google's API or Textblob and returns the average score and the average magnitude

 - Gets boxoffice data from boxofficemojo